mrajkarnikar/project_01/README.md

 This diagram showed us  that small countries and small population usually mean less number of medals.
 But not necessary all the time.
 You can see that few countries like india and china(in the past) could not get many medal despite having larger population.

 # Find trend on age of Male and Female Atheletics
+We wanted to see a trend on age for Male and Female atheletics.
+We used the kaggle data which had all the althelitics with their

 ![male_age_trend](./male_age_trend.png)